 You Know a Challenge When You See One — Spelled in 17 Languages

-Panton’s language support expansion meant turning the typeface into a multi-script type family, all the while maintaining its design consistency.
+Language support expansion of Panton meant turning the typeface into a multi-script type family, all the while maintaining design consistency.
 Developing Panton to work with so many languages, without having the linguistic background ourselves, called for the trusted network of typographic professionals from all over the world that we’ve been assembling for the past 12 years.

 On a more technical level, the research for all 17 languages included pinpointing the additional letters, punctuation, symbols, and specific software methodology we would need to explore further and implement in the development process later.